haquema/makers-javascript-fndamentals/contents/11-thermostat-web.md

 ## Objectives

  * Use express to serve a simple web app.
- * Use express routes to run a JavaScript program.
+ * Use express routes to expose a JavaScript program.

 This will be a stretch goal.
 So far the only way to interact with our thermostat is to enter commands in a CLI.
 That's not very exciting, and you would definitely not expect your users to do this!
 However, if we were to transform our thermostat program into a Web API, we could then build a web application that people could use with their browser!